timJFrame/sei-project-4/README.md

 <p>With user authentication done and dusted I moved on to creating the ‘PostIndex.js’ component that used a GET request to request all the posts made by users of the site.
 The data from the request was then mapped over and posts were passed into their own ‘PostCard’ component.
 Once I had all the user posts showing correctly I started working on the functionality that allowed a user to create a post.
 Reusing the custom hook to capture info from a user and making a new POST request in the, ‘api.js’ file.
 After that moving onto the post edit and delete functionality that would allow a user to edit or delete their post on the ‘Feed’ page instead of being moved to another page.
 For the edit function this involved making a GET request for the post information stored in the database.
 Using that information to pre-populate the form a user would edit.
 Then making a PUT request to save the changes.
 The delete function was a DELETE request using the post id to identify the correct post.</p>

-<p>The the code snippet below are the functions used in creating a comment</p>
+<p>The the code snippet below are the functions used in creating a comment.</p>

 # ![](readme_images/comment-code.png)

 <p>The next step was creating the commenting and liking functionality.
-Both involved making a post request to the database, but the comment had the extra functionality that allowed a user to delete any comments they had made.
+Both involved making a POST request to the database, but the comments had extra functionality that allowed a user to delete any comments they had made.
 The last piece of functionality on the feed page was adding a link from the photo of a user to their profile.
-I used a ‘react-router-dom’ link to link to the users profile and when a user lands on a users profile(User.js component) a React use effect was used to make a GET request for the users profile.
+I used a ‘react-router-dom’ link to link to the users profile and when a user lands on a users profile(User.js component) a React use effect was used to make a GET request for the users profile information.
 In the ‘User.js’ component I added the functionality to add a user as a friend.
 Using an onclick to capture the id of the user who’s profile was being visited sending a post request to the current users profile and pushing the visited users details into the current users ‘friendedBy’ array.</p>

 <p>The the code snippet below are the functions used to freind another user.</p>